Where do I find this?

 }

-// Check access to a specific group (for multi-tier apps)
+// Check access to a specific product ID (for multi-tier apps)

 // unlock premium-only features